pyari-k/pyari-k.github.io/_posts/2022-12-02-Docker-For-Developers.md

 Have you encountered the notorious "it works on my machine" problem?
 If you are a developer, I am sure you have!
 What is this problem?
 We write a code and test it on our machine.
-When everything works fine, we move the code to a fellow developer or to the testing team only to find that it doesn't work on their machine!
+When everything works fine, we move the code to a fellow developer or to the testing team only to find that it doesn't work on their machines!
 Does this sound familiar?

-### Variables in shipping
+### What changes while shipping a code?
 Why does this happen?
 What changes when we move the code to another team member?
 Some of the differences could be:
 * the operating system in which both of us work
 * the difference in the version of the software in which the code is being compiled